Summary of Significant Accounting Policies (Policies)

 Costs to Obtain and Fulfill a Contract

 The Company capitalizes commission expenses paid to internal sales personnel that are incremental to obtaining customer contracts.
 These costs are deferred in “prepaid expenses and other current assets,” net of any long-term portion included in “other non-current assets."
 The judgments made in determining the amount of costs incurred include whether the commissions are in fact incremental and would not have occurred absent the customer contract.
 Costs to obtain a contract are amortized as sales and marketing expense on a straight line basis over the expected period of benefit.
 These costs are periodically reviewed for impairment.
-The Company has evaluated related activity and have determined the costs to obtain a contract to be immaterial and do not require disclosure.
+The Company has evaluated related activity in prior periods and have determined the costs to obtain a contract to be immaterial and do not require disclosure.

 The Company capitalizes costs incurred to fulfill its contracts that i) relate directly to the contract, ii) are expected to generate resources that will be used to satisfy the Company’s performance obligation under the contract and iii) are expected to be recovered through revenue generated under the contract.
 Contract fulfillment costs are expensed to cost of revenue as the Company satisfies its performance obligations by transferring the service to the customer.
 These costs, which are classified in “prepaid expenses and other current assets,” net of any long term portion included in “other non-current assets,” principally relate to direct costs that enhance resources under the Company’s demand response contracts that will be used in satisfying future performance obligations.
-The Company has evaluated related activity and has determined the costs to fulfill a contract to be immaterial and do not require disclosure.
+The Company has evaluated related activity in prior periods and have determined the costs to fulfill a contract to be immaterial and do not require disclosure.

 Financial Statement Impact of Adopting ASC 606